heavyblotto/memorativa/docs/i-vision.md

     - Eighth House: Transformation and depth (Private transformation)
     - Twelfth House: Private archives (Private reflection)

-## 4. Breakdown of how the memory houses categorize objects
+## X. Breakdown of how the memory houses categorize objects

 Each memory house categorizes objects according to multiple dimensions.
 Here's how each property manifests across the houses: